 “There are a variety of reasons why we have seen such massive growth and interest in vintage watches, and social media – particularly Instagram – is certainly one of them,” states Eric Wind, former vice president of Christie’s Watches, U.S., and founder of Wind Vintage, which specializes in sourcing rare, vintage timepieces.
 “Many current collectors have gotten excited by beautiful vintage watches they’ve seen on Instagram and decided they wanted to acquire one for themselves.
 These types of watches started to become more mainstream in the last seven or eight years, with particular turbocharging of the market over the last three years, largely because of social media.”

 Typing the hashtag “#vintagewatches” into an Instagram page’s search section will pull up nearly 440,000 results.
-Instagram accounts such as the popular “@watchfred” showcase a variety of vintage timepieces in a plethora of styles and brands just for the sake of it, while accounts like @vintagewatchcollective and @vintagewatchesonly are in the market to buy and sell.
+Instagram accounts such as the famous “@watchfred” showcase a variety of vintage timepieces in a plethora of styles and brands just for the sake of it, while statements like @vintagewatchcollective and @vintagewatchesonly are in the market to buy and sell.
 But who exactly is their customer?

 But what does it all mean for the everyday wearer of their grandfather’s watch?
-For now, it simply means it would be a good idea to keep it in the family.
+For now, it merely means it would be a good idea to keep it in the family.